delmic/odemis/doc/develop/base-api.rst

     .. py:method:: cancel()

     Attempt to cancel the task.
-If the task is finished executing, it will fail and return False.
+If the task has finished executing, it will fail and return False.
 If the task is being executed, it will be done in best effort manner.
 If possible, the execution will be stopped immediately, and the work done so far *might or might not* be undone.